Franklin Primary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- The teacher population of 37 teachers has grown by 12% over five school years.
+- The teacher population of 31 teachers has declined by 13% over five school years.

 |Awards||Blue Ribbon School (2005)|